-SHEPHERD

-7. Central heating
+7. Central heating a.
 Is there a central heating system in your property?
-(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Gas If you have answered yes, please answer the three questions below: YesNo□ Partial (i) When was your central heating system or partial central heating Not sure g system installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Heat Ayr ⊠ Yes □ No (iii) When was your maintenance agreement last renewed?
+(Please and year).
+July 21 provide the month 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
+Are you aware of the existence of asbestos in your property?
+If you have answered yes, please give details: ☐ Yes ☑ No

+10. Services

+a.
+Please tick which services are connected to your property and give details of the supplier:

+Services Connected Supplier

+Gas or liquid petroleum gas Gas So Energy

+Water mains or private water supply mains

+Electricity Yes So Energy

+Mains drainage mains

+Telephone Yes Sky

+Cable TV or satellite Yes Sky

+Broadband Yes Sky

+b.
+Is there a septic tank system a it your property? ☐ Yes

-If you have answered yes, please answer the three questions below:
+If you have answered yes, plea ase answer the two questi ons below: ⊠ No

-Gas-fired

-(i) When was your central heating system or partial central heating system installed?
+(iv) Do you have appropriate septic tank? ☐ Yes ☐ No ☐ Don't Know

-(ii) Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance contract:
+(v) Do you have a maintena If you have answered yes , plea which you have a maintenance ☐ Yes ☐ No

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-Don't know 2015?

-8. Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-Issues that may have affected your property 9.

-Has there been any storm, flood, fire or other structural a) damage to your property while you have owned it?

-If you have answered yes, is the damage the subject of any outstanding?

-b) Are you aware of the existence of asbestos in your property?

-10. Please select which services are connected to your property

-(i) Gas or Liquid Petroleum Gas a)

-Bulb Energy

-(ii) Water Mains or Private Water Supply:

-Mains Supply

-Scottish Water

-(iii) Electricity:

-Bulb Energy

-(iv) Mains Drainage:

-Local Authority

-(v) Telephone:

-BT

-(vi) Cable TV or Satellite: